-The $1,000 award will be given to a student who intends to study and pursue a career in either journalism or music.
+The $2,000 award will be given to a student who intends to study and pursue a career in either journalism or music.
 In addition to the college scholarship, the fund donates $500 to the Berkshire Music School to assist in tuition for a student with financial need.

 Eligibility is limited to residents of Berkshire County or areas outside the county where home delivery of The Eagle is available.
 For complete eligibility standards, please refer to the guidelines.

 Guidelines and applications may be downloaded here, or can be obtained from area high school guidance offices.

 If your questions are not answered in the guidelines on this site, please contact Martin C. Langeveld, 802-380-0226 or email@example.com.

-The Daniel Pearl Berkshire Scholarship continues to support from The Berkshire Eagle and also welcomes support from “friends of Danny” and others interested.
+The Daniel Pearl Berkshire Scholarship continues to receive support from The Berkshire Eagle and also welcomes support from “friends of Danny” and others interested.
 Donations may be sent payable to the Daniel Pearl Berkshire Scholarship c/o Martin C. Langeveld, 131 Woodland Rd., Vernon, VT 05354.
-Donations are tax deductible; the fund is invested with the Daniel Pearl Foundation of Encino, CA, a qualified 501(c)3 charitable foundation.
+Donations are tax deductible; the fund operates under the fiscal sponsorship of the Eagle Santa Toy Fund, a qualified 501(c)3 charitable organization.